katelynmichalove/CompetitiveAnalysis/README.md

 "Bringing creative projects to life".

 Kickstarter is selling creative project funding in many different categories such as publishing, film, design & tech, arts, comics and illustration, games, food & crafts, and music.
-These are all creative and fun categories.
+These are all creative and artistic categories.

 They present the number of projects already funded and the number of people contributing to the funding process.